DataDima90/ai.github.io/_posts/2020-01-01-Analysis-and-Visualization.md

 - Compressing, partitioning, and converting your data into columnar formats
 - Convert data to columnar formats, allowing Athena to read only the columns it needs to process queries

+- Executes queries using compute resources across multiple facilites

+**Durability and availablity**
+- Automatically routes queries if a particular facility is unreachable
+- S3 is the underlying data store, gaining S3's 11 9s durability

+**Scalability and elasticity**
+- Serverless, scales automatically as needed

+**Interfaces**
+- Athena CLI, API, via SDK, and JDBC
+- QuickSight visualizations

+**Anti-patterns**
+- Enterprise Reporting and Business Intelligence Workloads; Redshift better choice
+- ETL Workloads; EMR and Glue better choice
+- Not a replacement for RDBMS

 ### Elasticsearch Service

 Fully managed service that delivers Elasticsearch's APIs and built-in integration with Kibana